Digital Nomad Guide: The Best Cafes and Coworking Spaces In Hoi An

 You are required to get a membership or pay for each day you use Hub Hoi An’s facilities.
 The passes begin at 210,000 VND (9 USD) for one whole day.
 This includes unlimited tea and water, as well as five black and white printed pages.
 The 7-day pass costs 1,300,000 VND (56 USD), includes unlimited printing, and can be used Monday to Monday or Thursday to Thursday.
 The 1-month pass will set you back 4,000,000 VND (172 USD), but it comes with everything the other passes do plus A drink of your choice each day.
 Payment is accepted in cash, crypto currency, Paypal and bank transfer.

-What we liked – Hub’s location makes it easy to avoid distractions you might find if you were more central to the city practically guaranteeing you’ll be productive.
+What we liked – Hub’s location makes for a coworking space where it is easy to avoid distractions you might find if you were more central to Hoi An.
+Practically guaranteeing you’ll be productive.

 What we didn’t like – The price is steep, making it only cost-effective if you always go to work at the Hub…which kind of defeats the purpose of being location independent.